YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 predefined values are provided by the Camlp5 module _Pcaml_ that is [opened](../../Installation/ocanren/camlp5/pa_ocanren.ml#L37) by the formula parser.
-Two of these names: `expr` and `ctyp` are referred to by the extend expression where the corresponding standard syntactic categories are extended.
+Two of these names: `expr` and `ctyp` are referred to by the EXTEND statement where the corresponding standard syntactic categories are extended.

 The extend-body starts with a